sujay-c/sujay-c/README.md

 ## Hello!
 Thank you for stopping by. :v:

 - My name is Sujay Chebbi, and I’m currently working on pursuing a [Master of Science in Business Analytics](https://www.mccombs.utexas.edu/Master-of-Science-in-Business-Analytics) from the McCombs School of Business.

-- Previously, I was employed at [ProLytX](https://www.prolytx.com), where I worked primarily on Piping & Instrumentation Diagrams (P&IDs) and general engineering design based around AutoCAD diagrams and spec sheets.
-It was unrelated to the career path I wanted to pursue, but I'm grateful for the opportunity for working there and gaining some kind of work experience at a small, burgeoning company at the intersection of Houston's IT and downstreem oil sectors.
-I completed a Bachelor of Science in Petroleum Engineering at Texas A&M University.
-At my heart, I am an Aggie, but I've come to love Austin and McCombs as it is!
+You can find my resume [here](https://github.com/sujay-c/resume/blob/main/Sujay-Chebbi__Resume_.pdf).

 - Ask me about (fantasy) basketball, movies, TV shows, music, fintech, the (US) stock market, pop science, and really anything in general!